IIT Gandhinagar: 15 Years of ExcellenceNews

 • ❖ Dual-Degree Options: Students who joined a regular BTech programme can also choose to sign up for the Dual-Degree Programme, which enables students to get an MTech or an MSc degree in a branch of their choice (possibly different from their BTech branch) in addition to the BTech degree usually by spending an additional year.
 Two separate degrees are awarded upon successful completion of the requirements of the two programmes.
 For example, a BTech student in Computer Science & Engineering could opt for an additional MSc degree in Mathematics or an MTech degree in Electrical Engineering.

 • ❖ Minors Programme: A student enrolled in any branch can opt for one or more minors by completing additional relevant courses.
-Minors are currently available in Automobile Engineering, Biological Engineering, Chemical Engineering, Chemistry, Civil Engineering, Cognitive Science, Computer Science & Engineering, Data Analytics, Data Sciences, Design, Earth Sciences, Electrical Engineering, Humanities & Social Sciences, Management, Materials Engineering, Mathematics, Mechanical Engineering, Natural Sciences, Physics, Robotics, Safety Engineering, Sustainable Development.
+Minors are currently available in Archaeological Sciences, Artificial Intelligence, Automobile Engineering, Biological Engineering, Biomedical Engineering, Chemical Engineering, Chemistry, Civil Engineering, Cognitive Science, Computer Science & Engineering, Data Analytics, Design, Earth Sciences, Electrical Engineering, Humanities & Social Sciences, Integrated Circuit Design & Technology, Management, Materials Engineering, Mathematics, Mechanical Engineering, Physics, Robotics, Safety Engineering and Sustainable Development.
 For example, a BTech student in Mechanical Engineering can opt for a Minor in Computer Science & Engineering and/or a minor in Management.

 • ❖ Honours Programme: A provision of Honours is available to all students as an add-on to the BTech degree.
 Students can enroll for additional courses and projects in addition to the minimum requirements of a BTech degree to enhance the core competence in their discipline and earn BTech with Honours.

-We empower students to discover and pursue their passion, with the most liberal branch/programme change policy in the IIT system, offering the opportunity to most students to switch to a discipline/programme of their choice in their second year.
+We empower students to discover and pursue their passion, with the most liberal branch change policy in the IIT system, offering the opportunity to most students to switch to a discipline of their choice in their second semester.